-Many people have heard of golden hour photography, but less have heard or utilise blue hour photography.
-The blue hour is a time that is wonderful for photography, especially photographing cities.
-So why do so many photographers pack up and go home after sunset?
+Many have heard of golden hour photography, but fewer have heard of blue hour photography.
+The blue hour is a wonderful time for photography, especially when photographing cities.

 But whilst it’s called the blue hour, it doesn’t actually last an hour.
-In fact, on average it lasts around 20 to 40 minutes but can be even shorter.
+In fact, on average, it lasts around 20 to 40 minutes but can be even shorter.

 Plan Your Blue Hour Photography Shoot

 The downside of blue hour photography is that you only have a short window to capture your images.
-So unless you are prepared you may end up missing the shot you wanted to take.
+So unless you are prepared, you may end up missing the shot you wanted to take.

 Once you know what you are going to be photographing, you can begin to plot a few shot locations on a map.
 Using Google Maps street view, you can check your location to ensure that your view isn’t going to be obstructed.

-Pack for Blue Hour Photography
+Essential Gear for Blue Hour Photography

-Besides your camera and lens, the one vital piece of equipment you will need for blue hour photography will be a tripod.
+The one vital piece of equipment you will need for blue hour photography will be a tripod.
 You will not be able to hold the camera steady enough to capture sharp photos at slow shutter speeds.

-For anything below 1/100 sec shutter speed, I will use a tripod if possible.
-The slowest shutter speed I would try to handhold a camera would be 1/60 sec.
-At slow shutter speeds, even the smallest movement will cause camera shake.
+For anything below 1/100 of a second shutter speed, I will use a tripod if possible.
+The slowest shutter speed I would try to handhold a camera would be 1/60 of a second At slow shutter speeds, even the smallest movement will cause camera shake.
 This will make your photo look blurred.

-The only way around this will be to raise your ISO setting which will, in turn, mean excessive noise in your photos.
+The only way around this will be to raise your ISO setting, which will, in turn, mean more noise in your photos.
 So if you want to capture the best possible blue hour photograph, make sure you pack your tripod.

-Besides a tripod, the other item which you may find useful for blue hour photography is a remote shutter release.
+Another item which you may find useful for blue hour photography is a remote shutter release.
 This means that you won’t have to touch the camera when taking a photo.
 This again reduces the chance of camera shake.

-Arrive Early But Be Patient
+Arrive Early but Be Patient

 As we have already discussed, you have a short window to capture photos during the blue hour.
 So make sure you arrive early at your location to give you time to scout the area.

-So don’t make the mistake of taking a few photos after the sun has gone down and go home.
+So don’t make the mistake of taking a few photos after the sun has gone down and going home.
 Hopefully, you remembered to check the blue hour times and you are already aware of when it will occur.

 Choose Your Settings